-We obtained an understanding of the SaaS agreements and evaluated the Group's IT systems, processes and controls in place to calculate the amount and timing of subscription and activity based revenue transactions.
+Our audit procedures included the following: We obtained an understanding of the SaaS agreements.

+We evaluated and tested the Group's IT systems, processes and controls over revenue recognition to initiate, calculate and determine the amount and timing of subscription and activity based revenue transactions.

-We performed the following audit procedures on a sample basis, for both existing and new contracts, to assess the appropriateness of revenue recognition for individual transactions:
+We assessed the appropriateness of revenue recognition for subscription and activity based revenue by performing the following procedures, on a sample basis, for both existing and new contracts:

-- assessed the appropriateness of the allocation of various revenue elements with reference to the terms of the contract: - ensured revenue recognised from monthly subscription fees was supported by signed contracts; - assessed the existence of debtors through testing to contracts, cash received where applicable and a review of credit notes issued after year-end; - tested evidence of the level of site activity by agreeing the number of recorded visits to customers' websites in order to support activity based revenue recognised; and - reperformed a sample of the deferred revenue calculation at balance date agreeing back to supporting documentation the contract price and the period in which the services were delivered.
+- assessed the appropriateness of classification of revenue as subscription or activity based.
+This assessment was made with reference to the terms of the contract; - ensured revenue recognised from monthly subscription fees was supported by signed contracts; - assessed the existence of receivables, and thereby the occurrence of revenues, by testing the balances paid and outstanding to contracts and cash received; - reviewed credit notes issued after year-end; - tested evidence of the level of site activity (i.e. referrals) by agreeing the number of recorded visits to customers' websites in order to support the occurrence of activity based revenue recognised; and - reperformed a sample of the revenue in advance calculations for subscription revenue at balance date by agreement to supporting documentation.